dbautista98/transit-calc/README.md

 The declination of the source should be in units of degree, minute, second (DMS).
 This is the form that they would appear in a catalog file or on SIMBAD.

-An RA from a catalog would look something like `24:47:45.4` and would need to be converted to `24d47m45.4s` by deleting the semicolons and replacing them with h,m,s.
+A DEC from a catalog would look something like `24:47:45.4` and would need to be converted to `24d47m45.4s` by deleting the semicolons and replacing them with h,m,s.

 Example output of a source that WOULD transit the beam during the observing window: